awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-a-preset-to-specify-a-job-output.md

 # Using Output Presets to Specify the Outputs of Your AWS Elemental MediaConvert Job<a name="using-a-preset-to-specify-a-job-output"></a>

-When you specify the outputs of your AWS Elemental MediaConvert job, you can use an output preset instead of choosing each output setting separately\.
+When you specify the outputs of your MediaConvert job, you can use an output preset instead of choosing each output setting separately\.

 **To specify a job output using an output preset**